Skip to main content

 Church Focus: New Life Fellowship

-We get to give; it’s an optional opportunity.
+Under the New Covenant, we don't tithe, we don't give 10%.
+We just give.
+It’s an optional opportunity.
 We encourage our people to give what Jesus leads them to give.
+Sometimes that less than 10% - sometimes it's more.

 As believers in Christ, we have enormous freedom.
 We have died to the law and are under a new covenant.
 We are in Christ — and in this covenant, there is freedom: freedom from sin, and freedom to follow our hearts.

-As church pastors, when we preach on freedom and focus on the heart, everything changes because Jesus changes us:
+As pastors, when we preach on freedom and focus on the heart, everything changes because Jesus changes us:

 “It was for freedom that Christ set us free; therefore keep standing firm and do not be subject again to a yoke of slavery.”
 Galatians 5:1